Mission: Magic, Book Two

 She reached into her bag and drew out her cell, then silently swore.
 It was dead.
 The fuck?
 She’d charged it overnight.
 She glanced at a raccoon-dog raiju.
 It had wandered close to her bag.
 Could its natural electricity have accidentally shorted out the phone?
 Drained the battery?

 Like it mattered.
-Bottom line: she couldn’t call Law and she couldn’t take eyes off Markham long enough to go find him.
+Bottom line: she couldn’t call Law and she couldn’t take her eyes off Markham long enough to go find him.
 She tossed her phone down.
 She doubted the ghosts would be coming back soon.
 Not when they could be out pranking guests.

 Not that she blamed them.
 Doing nothing had been driving them bonkers, too.
 As in, climbing the wall, clawing the wallpaper, snorting oven-cleaner nuts.